 This course introduces students to academic writing in English studies by exploring varied models of successful scholarly writing.
 Emphasis is placed on students developing the skills and strategies writers need in order to participate effectively in the diverse conversations that define this field.
-Prerequisites: ENGL:100 or the equivalent and sophomore standing or instructor's permission.
+Prerequisites: ENGL-100.
 4 SH.
 CC: Writing Intensive.

-ENGL:298 Book Reviewing.
+ENGL-298 Book Reviewing

 An introduction to and an intensive, rigorous workshop in the basic forms of book reviewing: the short book review, the review essay and the longer literary critical essay.
-The course builds on the writing skills students have learned in ENGL:100 and 200-level courses in literature, and it includes intensive reading in the forms listed above.
-Prerequisites: ENGL:100 or the equivalent and sophomore standing or instructor's permission.
+The course builds on the writing skills students have learned in ENGL-100 and 200-level courses in literature, and it includes intensive reading in the forms listed above.
+Prerequisites: ENGL-100 or the equivalent and sophomore standing or instructor's permission.
 4 SH.